Fourth & Inches: Welcome to the jungle

 Of course it is.

-A few conference bowling and wrestling meets were canceled, which was a bummer because I like working.
+A few conference bowling and wrestling meets were cancelled, which was a bummer because I like working.
 I like doing my job.
 And snow kept me grounded this weekend.

 Here comes the fun part.
 My name is Gidal Kaiser, and I am the new sports editor for the Oelwein Daily Register and Vinton Eagle/Cedar Valley Times.
 I’m grateful for the opportunity to tell your stories, and look forward to teaming with Chris Baldus, CJ Eilers and Roger Johnson in providing exceptional regional coverage of prep sports.
 It’s going to be an intriguing task to coordinate, but between the four of us – and perhaps help from others – we will do our best to make sure prep, amateur and youth sports within the region are covered.